isonnymichael/cirqa/README.md

 # Cirqa

-**Cirqa** is a decentralized borrowing and lending application built on the [KiiChain](https://kiichain.io) network.
+**Cirqa** is a decentralized scholarship management platform built on the [KiiChain](https://kiichain.io) network.
-It enables users to supply and borrow using tokenized real-world assets (RWA) as collateral.
+It enables students to create scholarship profiles, receive funding from donors, and manage their educational funds transparently on the blockchain.